How planning is different in Northern Ontario

 The role of the Minister of Municipal Affairs and Housing

-The role of the Ministry of Natural Resources and Forestry
+The role of the Ministry of Natural Resources

-Before Crown land is developed, the Ministry of Natural Resources and Forestry consults with affected municipal councils and planning boards and takes into consideration existing official plans and policies.
-Ministry of Natural Resources and Forestry staff also refer to their ministry’s land use and resource management plans to help guide development activities on Crown land.
+Before Crown land is developed, the Ministry of Natural Resources consults with affected municipal councils and planning boards and takes into consideration existing official plans and policies.
+Ministry of Natural Resources staff also refer to their ministry’s land use and resource management plans to help guide development activities on Crown land.
 These documents are not "official plans" but contain important information for the protection and use of Ontario’s natural resources.

 Preparing official plans and official plan amendments

-Although the process is very similar throughout Ontario, there are a few special provisions that apply only to official plans and amendments in the north.
-These provisions establish the requirements for when a planning board prepares and recommends an official plan for adoption by member municipalities.
+Although the process is very similar throughout Ontario, there are a few special provisions that apply only to official plans and amendments that cover entire planning board areas or areas of planning boards without municipal organization.
 In a planning area made up entirely of areas without municipal organization, the official plan will be prepared and adopted by the planning board.
-As in Southern Ontario, once a decision is made, the proposal must be approved by the Minister of Municipal Affairs and Housing, unless the plan is exempt from approval.
+Once adopted, the official plan must be approved by the Minister of Municipal Affairs and Housing.

+In the case of a planning area made up of more than one municipality, the planning board prepares and recommends an official plan for adoption by member municipalities.
 In a planning area made up of one or more municipalities and which includes areas without municipal organization, the official plan will be prepared and adopted by the planning board for the part of the planning area without municipal organization.
 The planning board then recommends the official plan to the member municipalities for adoption.
-Once the plan is adopted by the majority of member municipalities, it is forwarded to the Minister of Municipal Affairs and Housing for approval.
+In either case, once the plan is adopted by the majority of member municipalities, it is forwarded to the Minister of Municipal Affairs and Housing for approval.

 For more detailed information about how the process works in your area, contact your municipality or planning board.
 (See section 2, Official plans)